MICA-MNI/ENIGMA/docs/pages/06.hubs/index.rst

 Plot hub-atrophy correlations
 ------------------------------------------------------------------------
-Now that we have done all the necessary analyses, we can finally display our correlations!
+Now that we have done all the necessary analyses, we can finally display our correlations.
 Here, a negative correlation indicates that greater atrophy correlates with the spatial distribution of hub regions (greater degree centrality).